Synthetixio/synthetix/publish/README.md

   // config.json
   {
     "ProxysUSD": {
-      "deploy": true, // whether or not to deploy this or use existing instance from any deployment.json file "contract": "Proxy" // the source Solidity file for this contract },
+      "deploy": true // whether or not to deploy this or use existing instance from any deployment.json file },

     ...